rfcamo/group5project/README.md

 # Questions
 1. What is the impact of Covid-19 on Australia?
 2. What is the specific effect of Covid-19 on the macro-economy of Australia?
-3. Were there any differences between State and Territories?

 # Datasets
 this how to format a table